-In 1984, Charles MacLeish passed away leaving a one page will in which he gave all of his assets to his spouse, Thelma.
-Upon Thelma’s death, any remaining assets would be transferred to a trust for his four children.
-Thelma’s attorney at the time advised her to take full advantage of the federal estate marital tax deduction, which allowed assets to be transferred to a spouse without incurring estate taxes or liabilities.
+In 1984, Charles MacLeish passed away and left a one page will.
+He transferred all of his assets to his spouse, Thelma.
+Upon Thelma’s death, his children would receive any remaining assets.
+Thelma’s attorney at the time advised her to take full advantage of the federal estate marital tax deduction.
+This tax deduction allows for the transfer of assets to a spouse without estate taxes or liability

-When Thelma passed in 2008, the estate tax deduction no longer applied and the tax bill left to the children amounted to $261,000.
-The MacLeish children filed a lawsuit against the former attorney’s current firm, Boardman & Clark LLP, claiming malpractice led to increased taxes and expenses.
+When Thelma passed in 2008, the tax deduction no longer applied.
+As a result, the tax bill left to the children amounted to $261,000.
+The MacLeish children filed a lawsuit against the former attorney’s current firm, Boardman & Clark LLP, claiming legal malpractice.
 They believed that the estate tax could have been prevented if the assets were used to create a trust for Thelma and subsequently the children.
 Boardman stood by his counsel because he believed MacLeish’s will to be very clear.
 It called for Thelma to receive all of the assets and did not call for the creation of a trust.

-If you have questions about an attorney’s liability to third parties in Illinois or Wisconsin, please do not hesitate to get in contact with us.
-Patterson Law Firm can be reached at (312)-223-1699 or email@example.com.
+If you have questions about legal malpractice or an attorney’s liability to third parties in Illinois or Wisconsin, please do not hesitate to get in contact with us.
+Patterson Law Firm can be reached at (312) 223-1699 or click here.